The real reason arcade games were killed

 At the time I write this, arcade machines aren't dying.
 They are absolutely dead and have been dead for years.
 It used to be that you'd find at least one video arcade machine or pinball machine in every department store and diner in town.
 It also used to be that every mall in America had a dedicated video arcade room, usually also with pinball machines.
 All those are gone.

 The heyday for video arcade machines was the early '80s.
-Being I was born in 1975, I only got to see the tail end of arcade machine popularity in the late '80s and early '90s.
+Being I was born in the mid-'70s, I only got to see the tail end of arcade machine popularity in the late '80s and early '90s.
 And I did get to experience some fairly large arcades.
 Riverside amusement park (now known as Six Flags New England) had a monster sized arcade with somewhere in the neighborhood of 50 or more machines.
 And that is not an exaggeration.
 Rows and rows and rows of them in one huge room.
 When I went to Disney World as a kid, they also had a rather large arcade section.

 As a kid, I also got to experience the "perfect arcade room" a few times, which was a dimly lit room of about 20 to 30 machines that had galaxy carpeting everywhere.
 Weird but cool experience.
 Dark room, a haze of smoke in the air (everyone smoked cigarettes back then,) flashing marquees and screens everywhere and a bunch of different noises from the machines all going off all at once in combination with people talking at the same time.